treeverse/lakeFS/clients/java/docs/BranchesApi.md

 # **cherryPick**
 > Commit cherryPick(repository, branch, cherryPickCreation)

-Cherry-Pick the given reference commit into the given branch
+Replay the changes from the given commit on the branch

 ### Example
 ```java